collective/collective.developermanual/source/getstarted/debug_mode.rst

 * Plone is fast

 * CSS and Javascript files are *merged* instead of causing multipe HTTP request to load these assets.
-  CSS and Javascript behavior is different in production and debug mode, especially with files with syntax errors.
+  CSS and Javascript behavior is different in production and debug mode, especially with files with syntax errors because of merging.

-* Plone does not reload changed filed on the disk
+* Plone does not reload changed files from the disk

 Because of above optimizations the development against a production mode is not feasible.
 Instead you need to start Plone in debug mode (also known as development mode) if you